 Q: What makes the palliative specialty unique?

-A: Our Palliative Care Specialty program is one of only a handful of programs across the country.
-As part of our #2 ranked graduate nursing school (2021 US News and World Reports) the Palliative Care Specialty is an online program.
-By providing specialty education at a distance we are able to provide quality education to a variety of students across the country.
-Students learn from a variety of board-certified clinicians and scientists from DUSON as well as the renowned Palliative Care Program at Duke University Hospital who are nationally and internationally recognized for their work.
+A: Our Palliative Care Specialty program is one of only a handful across the country.
+As part of our #2 ranked graduate nursing school (2021 US News and World Reports), the Palliative Care Specialty is an online program.
+We can provide quality education to various students across the country by providing specialty education at a distance.
+Students learn from various board-certified clinicians and scientists from DUSON and the renowned Palliative Care Program at Duke University Hospital, who are nationally and internationally recognized for their work.

 Q: What type of nurse should consider a DUSON certificate in palliative care?

-A: Any clinician who is either enrolled in one of our nurse practitioner programs or is an experienced nurse practitioner who is currently delivering care to individuals with a life-threatening or life-limiting illness.
-This may include clinicians who want or are practicing in pediatrics, primary care, acute care, emergency care, intensive care or other specialty care areas (e.g., cardiac, renal, hepatic, oncology, pulmonary, infectious disease).
-Ultimately, patients and their families can benefit from clinicians who have received training and are able to provide primary palliative care as well as those who are specialists in palliative care.
+A: Any clinician enrolled in one of our nurse practitioner programs or is an experienced nurse practitioner currently delivering care to individuals with a life-threatening or life-limiting illness.
+This may include clinicians who want or are practicing in pediatrics, primary care, acute care, emergency care, intensive care, or other specialty care areas (e.g., cardiac, renal, hepatic, oncology, pulmonary, infectious disease).
+Ultimately, patients and their families can benefit from clinicians who have received training and can provide primary palliative care, as well as those who are specialists in palliative care.

 Q: Describe an excellent candidate for the palliative specialty?

-A: A clinician who is either enrolled in one of our nurse practitioner programs or is an experienced nurse practitioner who is currently delivering care to individuals with a life-threatening or life-limiting illness..
+A: A clinician either enrolled in one of our nurse practitioner programs or is an experienced nurse practitioner currently delivering care to individuals with a life-threatening or life-limiting illness.

-A: By receiving training in palliative care through our program at DUSON, clinicians will develop critical skills necessary to improve the care of their patients who have chronic, life-threatening or life-limiting illnesses.
-For example, our students learn through didactic and simulation critical therapeutic communication skills, promote decision-making, advanced assessment, diagnosis and symptom management, psychosocial and spiritual care for a variety of vulnerable populations with diverse cultural needs across the illness trajectory.
+A: By receiving training in palliative care through our program at DUSON, clinicians will develop the critical skills necessary to improve the care of their patients with chronic, life-threatening, or life-limiting illnesses.
+For example, our students learn critical therapeutic communication skills through didactic and simulation, promote decision-making, advanced assessment, diagnosis and symptom management, and psychosocial and spiritual care for various vulnerable populations with diverse cultural needs across the illness trajectory.